Introduction

 Rental Income Tax

 Rental income is treated at the standard income tax rate of 20%.
-However, if you register as a landlord, you pay just 5% tax on your gross rental income on residential lettings.
+However, if you register as a landlord, you pay just a 5% tax on your gross rental income on residential lettings.
 It’s 20% on Commercial lettings.
-If unregistered, you pay at the standard 20% personal income tax rate, but are allowed to deduct expenses.
 There’s no limit on the number of residential properties you can own to avail of the reduced 5% tax rate, as a registered landlord.

 Other Costs